wentbackward/music-theory/basic-theory.md

 </tbody>
 </table>

-Now it's valid to write F&sharp;&sharp; but by using flats and things will be much clearer.
+Whilst it is actually valid to write F&sharp;&sharp;, by using flats, we can make things much clearer.

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">